jezreelbarbosa/NekosiaAPI/README.md

 }
 ```

-### IP-based Sessions
+## 🌐 IP-based Sessions
-In this example, we used an IP-based session.
-What does this mean?
-Thanks to this solution, a user with a specific IP address will not encounter duplicate images when selecting them randomly.
+In this mode, each IP address receives its own session.
+This helps avoid repeated images when fetching randomized results.

 ```swift
 Task {